Some properties of the A$_{\infty}$-nerve: Introduction

-The aim of the present work is to extend the same result to pretriangulated $\mbox{A}_{\infty}$-categories, to clarify the relationship between pretriangulated dg-categories and pretriangulated $\mbox{A}_{\infty}$-categories.
-At the same time, we investigate some new possibilities offered by the $\mbox{A}_{\infty}$-nerve recently defined by Giovanni Faonte and Jacob Lurie.
-In particular we will prove that the $\mbox{A}_{\infty}$-nerve sends quasi-equivalences of unital $\mbox{A}_{\infty}$-categories in weak-equivalences of $\infty$-categories (Theorem $\ref{M}$) then, using classical theorems about $\mbox{A}_{\infty}$-categories due to Kenji Fukaya and Paul Seidel, we will prove the following: \begin{namedthm}[\textbf{\ref{Ttr}}] Let $\mathscr{A}$ be a pretriangulated $\mbox{A}_{\infty}$-category then $\mbox{N}_{ {\mbox{A}}_{\infty}}(\mathscr{A})$ is an $\infty$-stable category.
-The functor induced in the homotopy categories is an equivalence of triangulated categories.
-Moreover $\mathscr{A}$ is idempotent complete if and only if $\mbox{N}_{ {\mbox{A}}_{\infty}}(\mathscr{A})$ is an idempotent complete $\infty$-stable category. \end{namedthm} This means that the $\mbox{A}_{\infty}$-nerve of a (unital) pretriangulated $\mbox{A}_{\infty}$-category is $\infty$-stable and the nerve induces a triangulated functor at homotopy categories level.
-Unfortunately, using the $\mbox{A}_{\infty}$-nerve, we do not have an equivalence of $\infty$-categories between the nerve of the category of the $\mbox{A}_{\infty}$-categories and a $\infty$-stable category as in the case of the category of dg-categories (localized over Morita equivalences).
-For this reason in the last part of the paper we will describe better the correspondence given by the $\mbox{A}_{\infty}$-nerve, in particular we will prove that a quasi-equivalence between the ${\mbox{A}_{\infty}}$-nerves of pretriangulated $\mbox{A}_{\infty}$-categories in $\mbox{Cat}^{Ex}_\infty$ (the category of $\infty$-stable categories with the exact functors) induces a weak equivalences of $\mbox{A}_{\infty}$-categories.\\
+\begin{namedthm}[\textbf{\ref{Ttr}}] Let $\mathscr{A}$ be a pretriangulated $\mbox{A}_{\infty}$-category then $\mbox{N}_{ {\mbox{A}}_{\infty}}(\mathscr{A})$ is a stable $\infty$-category.\ The functor induced in the homotopy categories is an equivalence of triangulated categories.\ Moreover, $\mathscr{A}$ is idempotent complete if and only if $\mbox{N}_{ {\mbox{A}}_{\infty}}(\mathscr{A})$ is an idempotent complete stable $\infty$-category. \end{namedthm} This means that the $\mbox{A}_{\infty}$-nerve of a (strictly unital) pretriangulated $\mbox{A}_{\infty}$-category is a stable $\infty$-category, and the nerve induces a triangulated functor at homotopy categories level.
+Unfortunately, using the $\mbox{A}_{\infty}$-nerve, we do not have an equivalence of $\infty$-categories between the nerve of the category of the $\mbox{A}_{\infty}$-categories and a stable $\infty$-category as in the case of the category of dg-categories (localized over Morita equivalences).\ On the other hand, if $\mathbb{K}$ is a field, we recently prove (see \cite{CO}) that the category of A$_{\infty}$-categories linear over $\mathbb{K}$, is a fibrant category.\ As in the case of dg-categories, the A$_{\infty}$-nerve preserves the fibrations (see Theorem \ref{ganzo}).